thomassuedbroecker/get-started-with-keycloak-microprofile-openliberty/workshop/setup-02/README.md

-# Setup Author Microservice on OpenLiberty
+# Setup Authors Microservice on OpenLiberty

 ### Overview

-We need to verify following classes to setup MicroProfile
+We need to verify following classes to for the usage of MicroProfile:

 * `AuthorsApplication` class
 * `GetAuthor` class